Adieu in Tears

 Though bitter winds of parting fiercely fell,

-By passion ruled yet tempered by control;
+By passion stirred, yet governed by control;

 I thought that loss would grant my spirit light,